-When you think of your period do you think of it as a good or bad thing?
+When you think of your period, do you think of it as a good or bad thing?
 Having your period shouldn’t be a miserable experience.
-Common symptoms people associate with their periods are bloating, gas, cravings, sex drive changes, cramps, moodiness, and so on.
+People associate common symptoms with their periods: bloating, gas, cravings, sex drive changes, cramps, moodiness, and so on.
 These natural remedies for Premenstrual Syndrome (PMS) will help you become symptom-free!

 What is Premenstrual Syndrome?